Hungary for a new adventure – Flavors of Budapest – Seeking Ruin Bar Shawarma

 budapest-map-from-the-traveled-mind

 while providing little else in the way of perspective, does give a sense of that difference.
-The view toward Buda in the photo below taken from the top of St. Istvan’s Basilica, mere blocks from our hotel, might also provide a visual clue to the differences (photo from Wikimedia).
+The view toward Buda in the photo below taken from the top of Saint Istvan’s Basilica, mere blocks from our hotel, might also provide a visual clue to the differences (photo from Wikimedia).

 view_from_st_stephens_basilica_budapest_2-wiki Looking straight ahead just visible beyond the trees that mark the end of Zrinyi Street you can see a ribbon of the river.
 The enormous, elegant building at the top left in the photo is the Castle which houses the Budapest History Museum, the National Széchényi Library, and the Hungarian National Gallery.

-Damir handed us off to our local guide and host Barbara, said his farewells, and headed off to return to Zagreb.
+Once we’d arrived at our hotel, Damir handed us off to our local guide and host Barbara, said his farewells, and headed off to return to Zagreb.
 Barbara took us on a brief orientation to buy some forints and take a ride on the Metro with a brief explanation of Budapest’s public transportation system.
 We then returned to the hotel, tidied up and, in the tribal pattern of our stay, Pat and I set off to dinner in one direction while Connie, Geanie, and Jackie went another.

-An adventure in the Quarter
+An adventure in the Quarter.

 I wanted to have dinner at a restaurant called Mazel Tov which can be found, unsurprisingly, in the Jewish Quarter which was an easy walk from the hotel.
 (In a small world sort of moment, I was pointed to this place by a young man named Logan, who is {was} one of the student managers for Maryland’s volleyball team.
 I’d been sitting in on a volleyball practice session when I mentioned that I was returning from this trip on the day the Terps opened the season and expected that these would be the only home games I’d miss.
 Logan told me that his parents had recently been in Budapest and had had a wonderful time and an excellent meal at Mazel Tov and its proximity to our hotel seemed to be something of a serendipitous signal.)